jacomyal/graphology-layout-forceatlas2-gpu/README.md

 ## Current state

-Right now, I think I have a quite idiomatic WebGL implementation of ForceAtlas2, without any complexity reduction strategy (i.e. no [Barnes Hut](https://en.wikipedia.org/wiki/Barnes%E2%80%93Hut_simulation)).
+Right now, I think I have a quite idiomatic WebGL implementation of ForceAtlas2.
+I hope to make it much faster soon, though...

 It is quite a good base though, since there are various WebGL specific strategies to make the algorithm run as fast as possible, with as less CPU as possible: